-352 For all analyses, we should note that rainfall is much more difficult to reconstruct by the analog method than 353 temperature due to its very high spatial variability (Pfister et al., 2020).
-Moreover there is a large representativity 354 error and arguably also a large observation error.
+For all analyses, we should note that rainfall is much more difficult to reconstruct by the analog method than 344 345 temperature due to its very high spatial variability (Pfister et al., 2020).
+Moreover there is a large representativity error and arguably also a large observation error.
 For instance, rain may fall unnoticed during the night.
-355 Moreover, instrumental precipitation (which is the basis for the analog method) is defined as 6 local time to 6 356 local time, making comparison at times more difficult; a one-day shift is possible.
-Note also that the 2x2 km2 357 grid does not represent the resolution of the observing network, which has a typical inter-station difference of 15-20 km (MeteoSwiss, 2019).
+Moreover, 346 347 instrumental precipitation (which is the basis for the analog method) is defined as 6 local time to 6 local time, 348 making comparison at times more difficult; a one-day shift is possible.
+Note also that the 2x2 km grid does not 349 represent the resolution of the observing network, which has a typical inter-station difference of 15-20 km 350 (MeteoSwiss, 2019).
 In any case, precipitation can only be taken as a rough indication.
-Temperature, 358 359 conversely, is well reconstructed, but less often in the focus of observers.
-Eventually, wind would be an 360 important variable for any reconstruction, which should be considered in future approaches.

-361 While the agreement as measured in correlation is at times low, currently limiting the application of synthetic 362 diaries, it should be noted that future reconstructions will likely be much improved and resolve further detail.
-363 Daily weather reconstructions could also be produced for other regions in Europe with the analog approach, 364 provided that high-resolution data sets are available for a recent period as a pool of analogs (for Europe, E-OBS provides daily fields back to 1950 at 0.1° resolution, Haylock et al., 2008).
-Daily high-resolution weather 365 366 reconstructions could also be produced from dynamical downscaling of reanalyses (Slivinski et al., 2019).
-Once 367 such high-resolution daily weather reconstructions are available, the potential is immense.
-Weather information 368 can be generated for military operations or other weather-sensitive activities.
-Synthetic weather diaries can also 369 be produced for travels and expeditions.
-The translation into text as well as the comparison with reference 370 periods allows a more direct comparison, and the calculated indices may be useful for some applications.
-In 371 particular, impacts on agriculture or on other areas of life can be assessed more easily.
-In short, synthetic weather 372 diaries could be used in a variety of ways by historians to constrain, cross-date, compare or complement other 373 information.
+Temperature, conversely, 351 is well reconstructed, but less often in the focus of observers.
+Eventually, wind would be an important variable for 352 any reconstruction, which should be considered in future approaches.
+While the agreement as measured in correlation is at times low, currently limiting the application of synthetic 353 diaries, it should be noted that future reconstructions will likely be much improved and resolve further detail.
+Once this stage is reached, the potential of this tool is immense.
+Weather information can be generated for military operations or other weather-sensitive activities.
+Weather diaries can also be produced for travels and expeditions.
+The translation into text as well as the comparison with reference periods allows a more direct comparison, and the calculated indices may be useful for some applications.
+In particular, impacts on agriculture or on other areas of life can be assessed more easily.
+In short, the weather diaries could be used in a variety of ways by historians to constrain, cross-date, compare or complement other information.

-374 The approach is however also important for sciences.
-If the translation from numeric weather data to a synthetic 375 diary that resembles historical sources succeeds, inversion methods can be used to do the opposite: Reconstruct 376 weather numerically from descriptive data.
-Data assimilation techniques use such "forward models", however, 377 for a formal data assimilation approach the variables need to be on a metric scale.
-For other approaches such as 378 analog selections, the variables must at least allow to express similarities (or ordinal distances).
-Systematically 379 compiled categorial information, however, as is produced in our approach, could be used for instance by 380 machine learning approaches.
-This requires that historical weather diaries can be categorized (or are already 381 categorized) in a prior step.
-If this is the case, machine learning approaches could then be trained on synthetic 382 weather diaries generated in the most recent few decades to provide weather types, or even entire weather fields.
-383 Once successfully trained, such approaches can then applied to past weather diaries.
+361 The approach is however also important for sciences.
+If the translation from numeric weather data to a synthetic 362 diary that resembles historical sources succeeds, inversion methods can be used to do the opposite: Reconstruct 363 weather numerically from descriptive data.
+Data assimilation techniques use such "forward models", however, for 364 a formal data assimilation approach the variables need to be on a metric scale.
+For other approaches such as analog 365 selections, the variables must at least allow to express similarities (or ordinal distances).
+Systematically compiled 366 categorial information, however, as is produced in our approach, could be used for instance by machine learning 367 approaches.
+This requires that historical weather diaries can be categorized (or are already categorized) in a prior 368 step.
+If this is the case, machine learning approaches could then be trained on synthetic weather diaries generated 369 in the most recent few decades to provide weather types, or even entire weather fields.
+Once successfully trained, 370 such approaches can then applied to past weather diaries.

-384 6 Summary and Conclusions
+371 6 Summary and Conclusions